 1031 Exchange Intermediaries for Selling A Communication Tower

-As with any governmental procedure, there is an extreme attention to detail required to successfully complete a 1031 exchange.
+As with any governmental procedure, there is extreme attention to detail required to successfully complete a 1031 exchange.
 With the help of a specialized intermediary, taxpayers can avoid the hassle of tireless paperwork, property identification, and more.
-Meeting deadlines is essential here, as eligibility is completely eliminated after 6 months.
+Meeting deadlines is essential here.
+Eligibility is completely resolvable after 6 months.

 Why Purchase Mineral Rights?

-While investors can reroute their money anywhere, the sale of a communication tower can be maximized with a savvy reinvestment.
-Here in the United States, individuals are permitted to own mineral rights which can then be leased to oil and gas companies.
-With this, mineral royalty checks are rewarded to mineral rights owners as a fixed percentage share of the monthly resource sales found on the property.
+Investors can reroute their money anywhere.
+The sale of a communication tower is expandable with a savvy reinvestment.
+Here in the United States, individuals have permission to own mineral rights.
+This is now leasable to oil and gas companies.
+With this, mineral royalty checks is a reward to mineral rights owners.
+It is a permanent percentage share of the monthly resource sales on the property.

 Communication towers, primarily used for cell phone networks, are an important and necessary part of today’s society with significant red tape and barriers to entry.
-With that in mind, constructed and functional towers can be sold for enormous profit margins.
-In the United States, mineral rights a sound reinvestment with a 1031 exchange for both deferring capital gains taxes and establishing a future income stream.
+With that in mind, functional towers are sellable for enormous profit margins.
+In the United States, mineral rights are a sound reinvestment with a 1031 exchange for both deferring capital gains taxes and establishing a future income stream.